ortus-docs/contentbox-docs/installation/docker.md

 * `express=true` - Uses an H2, in-memory database.
 Useful for very small sites or for testing the image.
 See http://www.h2database.com/html/main.html
 * `install=true` (alias: `installer`) - Adds the installer module at runtime, to assit in configuring your installation.
 You would omit this from your `run` command, once your database has been configured
+* `$HEALTHCHECK_URI` - Specifies the URI endpoint for container health checks.
+By default, this is set `http://127.0.0.1:${PORT}/` at 1 minute intervals with 5 retries and a timeout of 30s
 * `FWREINIT_PW` - Allows you to specify the reinit password for the ColdBox framework
 * `SESSION_STORAGE` - Allows the customization of session storage.
 Allows any valid `this.sessionStorage` value, available in [Application.cfc](http://docs.lucee.org/reference/tags/application.html).
 By default it will use the JDBC connection to store your sessions in your database of choice.
 * `DISTRIBUTED_CACHE` - Allows you to specify a CacheBox cache region for distributing ContentBox content, flash messages, cache storage, RSS feeds, sitemaps and settings.
 There are only three cache regions defined in this image: `default`, `template` and `jdbc`. `jdbc` is the default cache that will distribute your data, `default` and `template` are in-memory caches.
 Please see the distributed caching section below to see how to register more caches.